gzito/galaga/README.md

 I personally think Stefan did a great job, making really clear for the first time how to code Galaga mechanics.
 I studied the code in great detail and I said myself: why not make a conversion using Python ?

-For several pieces of Stefan's code I merely ported them as they are to Python language.
-For other parts I did some refactoring and adaptation to pyjam.
-I also added the code to complete the captured-fighter sequence, the figher rescue sequence missed in the original Stefan's work.
-By default, the game run in a window; however it can also run in fullscreen, just change the proper configuration attribute in galaga class (go_fullscreen).
+## pyjam
 As many of you know it is very challenge to make a game from scratch without an engine and I didn't want to use Pygame as 2d renderer, Pygame doesn't come with 2D animations, sprite sheets, sprite batch and so on.
 I chose to use Pygame for sound effects, I find that Pygame Mixer is a very cool implementation as sound framework.
 So to get graphics I decided to write a small game library built on the excellent **moderngl** library, the OpenGL Python binding by Szabolcs Dombi and Einar Forselv.
 I rewrote some XNA / MonoGame classes in Python, such as the SpriteBatch class.
+By default, the game run in a window; however it can also run in fullscreen, just change the proper configuration attribute in galaga class (i.e. *go_fullscreen*).
-You'll found the library code into **pyjam** folder.
+You can find the library code into **pyjam** folder.

 ![](https://github.com/gzito/pyjam-galaga/blob/main/screenshot.jpg?raw=true)

 ## Current status
+For several pieces of Stefan's code I merely ported them as they are to Python language.
+For other parts I did some refactoring and adaptation to pyjam.
+I also added the code to complete the rescue of fighter sequence missed in the original Stefan's work.

+Here is a brief summary of the state of the game:

 a) The hardware startup sequence is complete - it's a trimmed down version of the original as that took too long when you just wanted to play a quick game.
 To turn it off completely, set the attribute *skip_hw_startup* to *True* in galaga class.